vishakhadhonde9/Task-2-Prediction-using-unsupervised-ML/README.md

-# Task-2-Prediction-using-unsupervised-ML
-Prediction using unsupervised ML
+# Task-2-Prediction-using-unsupervised-MTask-2] Prediction using Unsupervised ML
+Promblem Statement-
+*From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.